matinbavardi/matinbavardi/README.md

 - [Texi App](https://texi.app/)

 ### Educations
+- Information Technology for Islamic Philosophy
+  - University of Bavard[^1] (2009-Present)
+[^1]: Was a village in Iran
+- Theoretical Physics
+  - University of Montreal (2005-2009)
 - Medical Laboratory Sciences
   - University of Tehran (1988-1992)
-- Theoretical Physics
-  - University of Montreal (2005-2009)
-- Information Technology
-  - University of Bavard[^1] (2009-Present)
-[^1]: Was a village in Iran

 ### Awards
 - Honour medal of Foreign Affairs - France